dentsucreativeuk/dev-standards/Admin/Git-New.md

 In short, any new project that is not versioned **should** follow these guidelines.
 Any project utilising Capistrano or other automated deployment tool **must** follow these guidelines.

 ## Target branches
-In any project under these guidelines, the following branches will always exist, with the exception of `staging`:
+In any project under these guidelines, the following branches will always exist:

  - `master`
  - `development`
  - `staging`
  - `production`

 With the exception of `master`, these are referred to as the **target** branches.
 This means they will never be deleted, and are used when deploying work.
-Commits **must never** be made directly to these branches.
+Commits **must never** be made directly to the target branches.

-The target branches **must** only contain commits that have been merged in from work or hotfix branches.
+The target branches **must** only contain commits that have been merged in from _work_ or _hotfix_ branches.
 The `master` branch **must** only be merged into once work or hotfix branches have been fully merged into the other three, and the work is considered complete.

 ## Work and hotfix branches
 These are the branches in which commits should be made.